Skip to main content

 What is GLP-1?

 GLP-1 – short for Glucagon-Like Peptide-1 – is a hormone produced naturally in the gut that tells the brain when you are full.
-It plays a key role in regulating appetite by:
+It plays a role in appetite regulation, blood-glucose control and metabolic balance by:

-Gastric emptying Slows digestion Delays passage of food through the gut, helping you feel full for longer (satiety).
+Slowing digestion Delays the passage of food through the gut, helping you feel full for longer (satiety).

-“Food noise” Quiets preoccupation Helps turn down a preoccupation with food that leads to cravings.
+Helping reduce “food noise” Helps turn down a preoccupation with food that can lead to cravings.

 Injectable GLP-1 medications, such as Ozempic® and Wegovy®, mimic these actions.